brochington/staction/README.md

     yield new Promise(resolve => resolve(state() + 1))
     // state() === 2

-    // IIFE's come in really handy if you want to Generators AND async functions together. yield (async function(){
+    // IIFE's come in really handy if you want to combine Generators and async functions. yield (async function(){
       return state() + 1
       // state() === 3